reimagined/resolve/docs/middleware.md

   ...
   middlewares: {
     aggregate: [
-      'common/middlewares/command-middleware-1.js', // Middlewares are invoked in the order that they are deifined in the config
+      'common/middlewares/command-middleware-1.js', // Middlewares are invoked in the order that they are defined in the config
       'common/middlewares/command-middleware-2.js',
       'common/middlewares/command-middleware-3.js'
     ],